Lincoln Park School (Greenfield, Indiana)

-Lincoln Park School, also known as Lincoln Park Elementary School and Greenfield High School, is a historic school building located at Greenfield, Hancock County, Indiana.
+Lincoln Park School, also known as Lincoln Park Elementary School and Greenfield High School, is a historic school building located at Greenfield, Indiana.
 It was built in 1926, and is a three-story, Classical Revival style brick building.
 The front facade features a projecting entrance portico.
 Also on the property is a contributing gymnasium constructed in 1927.

 It was listed on the National Register of Historic Places in 2009.